flowstake/flowstake.github.io/README.md

 * Public, Immutable, Activity Records
 * Public Activity Files Hashed into IPFS protocol
 * Proof of Activity as Stake Consensus Mechanism
-* Hybrid Proof of Stake / Proof of Activity

 ## Proof of Activity